sparklabnyc/tropical_cyclones_educational_attainment_2022/README.md

 a_09_data_truncation - prepared math and RLA data frames excluding missing test scores and enrollment below 5th and above 95th percentiles

-a_10_prepared_hurricane_lagged_did_data - prepare lagged hurricane DID data for lagged DID model analysis
+a_10_prepare_hurricane_lagged_did_data - prepare lagged hurricane data for lagged DID model analysis

 a_11_prepare_tc_lagged_did_data - prepare lagged tropical cyclone DID data for lagged DID model analysis

+a_12_prepare_tc_once_data - prepare tropical cyclone data to isolate only one exposure

+a_13_prepare_hurricane_once_data_did - merging hurricane data for only one exposure with data for analysis

 ## Data exploration (data_exploration) list: